blocktrail/blocktrail-wallet/README.md

 ionic prepare ios
 ```

+In xCode:
+ - Select "Generic iOS Device" as build target (instead of emulator or connected phone)
-In xCode build for archiving: Product > Archive
+ - Product > Archive
-Select new build in Archives Organiser and submitt to app store (optionally validate before hand)
+ - Select the newest build in the Archives window and choose "Upload to App Store"
+ - Follow steps ...

 ### tips
 Remember to remove the old signed, zipped APK before running zipalign, it doesn't overrite the file.